Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Experiments

-As we subsample feature sets for estimating Banzhaf value, sample size is an important concern in real-world settings.
-Our first experiment investigates the error of each estimator by number of samples.
-As shown in Figure~\ref{fig:l2-by-sample-size}, Kernel Banzhaf outperforms the other algorithms for all datasets over different sample sizes.
+Since evaluating the set function $v$ generally dominates the estimator's time complexity (see confirmation in Appendix \ref{app:time_complexity}), we investigate estimator error by number of samples in Figure~\ref{fig:l2-by-sample-size}.
 As expected, the error for all estimators decreases as the sample size increases.
-Interestingly, MSR performs worse than MC when applied to datasets with a large number of features (e.g., the NHANES dataset and larger), particularly as the number of samples increases.
-We believe this is because the MSR algorithm has high variance which is related to the generally large magnitude of the set function.
-In prior work, the MSR algorithm was shown to converge faster than the MC algorithm, but faster convergence does not always imply better accuracy.
+In terms of performance, Kernel Banzhaf gives the lowest error, followed by its ablated variant without paired sampling, and then MC.
+In \citet{wang2023databanzhaf}, the MSR algorithm was shown to converge faster than the MC algorithm, but faster convergence does not always imply better accuracy.